![picture[1]-Implementing Shadow Effects with CSS-PANDA](https://oss.imwmi.com/file/imwmi/webp/2024/01/QQ20231228163610.webp)

 Explanation

-property to create different shadow effects based on your design requirements.
+You can adjust these values (horizontal offset, vertical offset, blur radius, color, etc.) in the box-shadow property to create different shadow effects based on your design requirements.

 THE END